The Formulation of Scaling Expansion in an Euler-Poisson Dark-fluid Model: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this paper, we have studied the behaviour of self-similar time-dependent solutions in a coupled nonlinear partial differential equation system describing a non-viscous, non-relativistic, and self-gravitating fluid (Euler--Poisson system).
-The reason behind the applied self-similar solutions is that they provide a very efficient method to analyze various kinds of physical systems, particularly as concerns the hydrodynamical description of systems that involve collapse and explosion.
+In this paper, we studied the behaviour of self-similar time-dependent solutions in a coupled non-linear partial differential equation system describing a non-viscous, non-relativistic, and self-gravitating fluid (Euler-Poisson system).
+The reason behind the applied self-similar solutions is that they are proven to be a very efficient method to analyze various kinds of physical systems.
+Especially to analyze the hydrodynamical description of systems that involves collapse and explosion.

-The analysis presented in this paper is a Euler--Poisson extension of our previous model~\cite{ref-Pocsai}.
-We found that a Sedov--Taylor type solutions exists and that the algebraic equation obtained for the similarity exponents has only one unique solution.
-We have used the obtained solution to describe the behaviour of a non-relativistic dark fluid on cosmological scales, and have presented the relevant kinematical and dynamical quantities.
-In addition, we have shown that our model based on self-similarity is in agreement with the Newtonian Friedmann equations.
+The analysis presented in this paper is an Euler-Poisson extension of our previous model~\cite{ref-Pocsai}.
+We have found that Sedov-Taylor type of solutions exists, and the algebraic equation obtained for the similarity exponents has only one unique solution.
+We have used the obtained solution to describe the behaviour of the non-relativistic dark fluid on cosmological scales, and we presented the relevant kinematical and dynamical quantities.
+We also showed that our model based on self-similarity is in agreement with the Newtonian Friedmann equations.

-It can easily be noticed that this model has certain limitations due to its classical nature, although it does provide relatively adequate results on the cosmological scale. {We have shown that the obtained quasi-analytical solution for the evolution of the Hubble parameter is in agreement with the standard cosmological model, e.g.,~\cite{ref2-Hubble}.
-Moreover, in the previous section we have shown that the energy ratio from our model closely resembles the ratio of $\Omega_M (t)/\Omega (t)$, i.e., the relevant density parameters as of today.}
+Although, one can easily notice that the model has certain limitations, due to its classical nature.
+Yet, it does provide relatively adequate results on cosmological scale.
+We showed that the obtained quasi-analytical solution for the evolution of the Hubble parameter is in agreement with the standard cosmological model e.g.~\cite{ref2-Hubble}.
+Also, we presented in the previous section that the energy ratio from our model is resembling with the ratio of $\Omega_M (t)/\Omega (t)$ density parameters as of today.

-This model has the additional practical benefit that the calculation does not require high computing performance and resources.
-Therefore, it can be used to estimate the physical value of the initial and boundary values when more sophisticated theoretical or numerical simulations are used.
-Moreover, it can provide a reliable basis for comparing for two- and three-dimensional hydrodynamical simulations.
-In future research, through reasonable effort it would be possible to improve this model in order to describe relativistic matter~\cite{ref-Rezzola}, Chaplygin gas~\cite{ref-Chaplygin}, and two-fluid models.
+It has the practical benefit, that the calculation does not need high computing performance and resources.
+Therefore, it could be used to estimate the physical value of the initial- and boundary values, when more sophisticated theoretical or numerical simulations are used.
+Moreover, it can provide a reliable basis for comparison for 2- or 3-dimensional hydrodynamical simulations.
+Also, it is possible to improve this model with reasonable effort to describe even relativistic matter~\cite{ref-Rezzola}, Chaplygin gas~\cite{ref-Chaplygin}, or two-fluid models.